coqui-ai/TTS/README.md

   $ tts --text "Text for TTS" --pipe_out --out_path output/path/speech.wav | aplay
   ```

-- Run TTS and define speed factor to use for 🐸Coqui Studio models, between 0.0 and 2.0:

 - Run a TTS model with its default vocoder model:

   ```